YazanSneneh/reading-notes-201/python/start_python.md

 - *#* is used to create comment

 ## Lists in python.
-- we use them to store many things and we want to be able to easily use that group of things.
+- we use them to store multi items and we want to be able to easily use that group of things.
 - penefits of lists:
   - it's hard to access and manipulate values.
 - the use of square brackets denotes a list, and inside it we can place many values.